The GDPR refers to having the ‘appropriate technical and organisational measures’

 - Business Continuity Plan/Disaster Recovery

-Protecting devices, networks and servers is ‘security 101’ and should be implemented regardless of the size and scope of your organisation.
+and should be implemented regardless of the size and scope of your organisation.
 Firewalls, malware protection and anti-virus applications are cost effective and easy to use and offer a broad range of protections for the devices and access points to personal data.
 A few notable media stories last year also highlighted the importance of having up-to-date software and operating systems on all devices and installing updates and patches as soon as they become available.

-Employee awareness is pivotal to data security, with staff needing to be aware of their obligations and responsibilities when it comes to the personal data that they handle and have access to.
+is pivotal to data security, with staff needing to be aware of their obligations and responsibilities when it comes to the personal data that they handle and have access to.
 Enforcing strong passwords, having regular information security training sessions and promoting secure environments, such as locking screens when away from desks and escorting visitors around the building can go along way towards protecting data and preventing breaches.

 Such measures can be considered as the approach an organisation takes in assessing, developing and implementing controls that secure information and protect personal data.
 They can include, but are not limited to: –

 - Information Security Policies – scope and content will depend on the size of the organisation and type of processing activities.
 Smaller firms may only require a standard information security policy; whilst more complex or larger firms may require policies in specific areas such as remote access, asset management and password controls